-Tunisia's Saied moves into economy and COVID-19 after ousting government | ExBulletin
+Tunisia's Saied moves into economy and Covid-19 after ousting government | ExBulletin

 International

-TUNISIA, July 28 (Reuters) – Tunisia’s president said on Wednesday he was addressing the dire economic situation and COVID-19 and investigating widespread corruption after calling on emergency forces on Sunday to take control of the government in a move that his enemies called it a coup.
+Tunisia’s president said on Wednesday he was addressing the country’s dire economic situation and Covid-19 and investigating widespread corruption after calling for emergency powers Sunday. seize control of the government in one move his enemies called it a coup.

-Saied justified the moves, which included ousting the prime minister and suspending parliament, citing a raised pandemic and misgovernance, saying he had acted to save the country from corruption and plots to sow civil strife.
+President Kais Saied justified the moves, which included ousting the prime minister and suspending parliament, citing a bad pandemic and misgovernance, saying he had acted to save the country from corruption and plots to sow civil strife.

 Public anger was growing in Tunisia over the political paralysis that had halted any coherent response to the pandemic and after years of economic hardship and the collapse of public services.

-France said Wednesday that it was essential for Saied to quickly appoint a new prime minister and cabinet, while civil society groups including the powerful labor union said he should draft a roadmap to exit the crisis within a month.
+France said Wednesday that it was essential for Saied to quickly appoint a new prime minister and cabinet, while civil society groups including the powerful labor union have said he must draft a roadmap to exit the crisis within a month.

 A decade after ending autocratic rule through a popular uprising, Tunisia faces the toughest test yet for its democratic system, and Western countries that have applauded its political transition have expressed concern.